Log in

 Connection: The Network connects you to a growing community of researchers, educators, scholars and practitioners involved in the study of spirituality in its myriad aspects.

-Conferences: Conferences provide an opportunity for our community to meet, learn, develop ideas and create new syntheses, and to plan future collaborative work.
+Conferences: Biennial onferences provide an opportunity for our community to meet, learn, develop ideas and create new syntheses, and to plan future collaborative work.
 Members receive a discount on the conference fee and have the opportunity to submit a paper based on their conference presentation for consideration for publication in the Journal for the Study of Spirituality.

 The Spirituality Scholars' Network (SSN)